syncromatics/Syncromatics.Clients.Metro/README.md

 #### Retrieve Stops by node

-`GetStopsByModeIde(string nodeId, string corner = null)` will return each stop and route associated with the Node ID.
+`GetStopsByNodeId(string nodeId, string corner = null)` will return each stop and route associated with the Node ID.
 You can specify `nodeId` as either a plane Node ID (e.g. `12345`) or a Node ID with Corner (e.g. `12345-NE`).
 If no corner is specified in the `nodeId` parameter, you can specify one with `corner`.
 The following three calls are equivalent:

 ```csharp
 var results1 = client.GetStopsByNodeId("12345-NE");